 Head Teacher’s Welcome

-This is a lively and energetic school which values each individual.
+This is a lively and energetic school which values each child as an individual.
 Each day we strive to live up to our motto which is to be ‘a great place to learn and work’.

 Everyone associated with the school works extremely hard to provide learning of the highest quality in a caring and supportive environment that recognises personal growth and development.
 We believe in the development of the whole child and relentlessly pursue the best approaches to educate your child in a rapidly changing world.

-Our expectations and aspirations of children are high and our end of school tests are evidence of consistent success.
-Academic performance isn’t everything and Aldborough encourages the well rounded child who knows how to make healthy life choices, knows how to learn, explores relationships, enjoys physical, artistic and musical pursuits and knows how to stay safe.
+Our expectations and aspirations for children are high and our end of school tests are evidence of consistent success.
+Academic performance isn’t everything and Aldborough encourages the well-rounded child who knows how to make healthy life choices, knows how to learn, explores relationships, enjoys physical, artistic and musical pursuits and knows how to stay safe.
 Feedback from Aylsham High School regularly informs us that Aldborough pupils continue to thrive.

 Absences – authorised and unauthorised

 If, for any reason your child is unable to attend school, please telephone the office, or send a message, before 09.00.
 Someone is in the office from 08.30 onwards and before that the answer machine is switched on.
 If we have not been informed by 09.15, the Office Manager will contact parents to make sure that the child is safe.